stas-badzi/doas-keepenv/README.md

 ### build and install package from source
 - `make v=1.0`
 - `[root] make install v=1.0` // for nix `make` installs it
+-  add the `force-nix=1` flag to force nix build on systems other than NixOS

 ### install package
 (`su -c`/`doas`/`sudo`) `make install v=1.0`